 Try to find out in advance if you’ll need a USB or if you can download the presentation from your email.
 Knowing how the set-up will go allows you to focus on other things when you prepare.
 If possible, try and have both a USB and a copy of the presentation online so that you have a back-up if anything goes wrong.

-It’s natural to feel nervous when having to present in front of people, but your nerves don’t have to get in the way of a good performance.
+It’s natural to feel anxious when having to present in front of people, but this doesn’t have to get in the way of a good performance.

-It’s a good idea to try some breathing exercises before you go for your presentation – you could even work on this throughout the day if you wake up feeling nervous.
+It’s a good idea to try some breathing exercises before you make your presentation.
+You could even work on this throughout the day if you wake up feeling anxious.

-In the moment, try and stay grounded by feeling your feet on the ground or your body in the chair, and pay attention to your breathing every time your mind begins to wander and you start thinking about your nerves.
+In the moment, try and stay grounded by feeling your feet on the ground or your body in the chair, and pay attention to your breathing every time your mind begins to wander.

-If you keep working on it and try something new every time, your presentation skills will improve and you’ll be confident in your ability to perform well and get across the points you want to make.
+If you keep working on it and try something new every time, your presentation skills will improve and you’ll be confident in your ability to perform well.

 Need more information?